Estimated Reading Time: 7 minutes

 Their ignorance is NOT my problem.

-I’ve been traveling around Europe cumulatively for almost 1,000 days since 2012, and that’s been filled with beautiful encounters, cultural exchanges, and inspiring conversations.
+I’ve been traveling around Europe cumulatively for over 1,000 days since 2012, and that’s been filled with beautiful encounters, cultural exchanges, and inspiring conversations.

 So these moments definitely make up the minority of my experience.
 And it’s important to remember that while we can’t change the perception of black women in these countries overnight, we can do our best to increase our presence, as everyday tourists, worthy of respect and not lazy assumptions about how we afforded to get there in the first place.